Paperback: £15.99 / $24.95

 - Michael John Carley, Executive Director of GRASP and ASTEP, and author of Asperger's From the Inside Out, USA

-"Made for Good Purpose has a powerful set of tools based on Dr. Michael McManmon's personal experiences and insights as a self-advocate of Asperger's Syndrome.
-Dr. McManmon defines 'The Donkey Rule', which will be embraced by every reader, as he guides everyone on a path towards achieving their fullest potential."
+'Made for Good Purpose has a powerful set of tools based on Dr. Michael McManmon's personal experiences and insights as a self-advocate of Asperger's Syndrome.
+Dr. McManmon defines 'The Donkey Rule'

 - Lawrence P. Kaplan, Ph.D., Chairman of US Autism & Asperger Association, and author of Diagnosis Autism: Now What?